bruaguspons/SpaceInvaders/README.md

 This repo is functionality complete — PRs and issues welcome!

+You can try out the game at: bruaguspons.github.io/SpaceInvaders/

 # Getting started

 To get the Node server running locally: